On This Day April 30

 1993 – A knife-wielding man lunges from the stands during a tennis match in Hamburg, Germany and stabs then-world No. 1-ranked Monica Seles in the back.
 Spectators subdue the assailant, a fan of German tennis great Steffi Graf, who apparently hoped that by injuring Seles, Graf would be able to regain her No. 1 ranking.
 Seles recovers, but takes a two-year hiatus from the game.

-1997 – Ellen DeGeneres’ TV character, Ellen Morgan, comes out as lesbian on “Ellen.”
-The introduction of the first-ever gay lead character on television becomes a breakthrough moment for the LGBQT community.
+1997 – Ellen DeGeneres’ TV character, Ellen Morgan, comes out as lesbian on the ABC sitcom “Ellen.”
+The introduction of the first-ever gay lead character on television becomes a breakthrough moment for the LGBTQ community.
 Forty-four million viewers tune in to “The Puppy Episode,” which captures an Emmy and Peabody Award.